Your donations help T1Determined #keepgoing.

 It’s great to say “fuel on schedule” but the immediate question is “Fine, but what am I supposed to eat if my blood sugar’s 240 mg/dl?”

-You’re clearly not going to want to dose aggressively, because BGs often drop really, really fast out here.
+You’re clearly not going to want to dose aggressively, because BGs often drop really, really fast out here, especially once you stop and rest.
 So the question of “what to eat” is a big deal.
 It’s not a theoretical question!

 Fortunately, macronutrients only come in three varieties: carbs, protein and fat.
 That’s it.

-If you’re not eating carbs, you’re eating fat and protein.
+If you’re not eating carbs (or can’t eat carbs right now), you’re eating fat and protein.
 Simple as that.

 Lesson 5: It’s called “practice” for a reason